snsakib/snsakib/README.md

 </h1>
 <!-- <h3 align="center">Full-Stack Web Developer @ <a href="https://kaz.com.bd/">Kaz Software Limited</a> </h3> -->

-As a software engineer, I think of myself as a problem solver.
-Whether the solution requires exploring new technologies or getting out of my comfort zone, I'm always prepared to accept the challenge.
+As a software engineer, I see myself primarily as a problem solver.
+Whether it involves diving into new technologies or stepping out of my comfort zone, I am always ready to take on the challenge.

 ### **Experiences:**
-Throughout my career, I've had the opportunity to work with diverse teams and esteemed organizations like the **World Bank**.
-I've had the chance to contribute to different domains, each with its unique challenges.
-Additionally, I've also been able to share my knowledge as an educator.
-I provide online tutorials to help other developers enhance their skills and expand their knowledge.
+Over the past 5+ years, I’ve had the privilege of working with diverse teams and renowned organizations such as:
+- World Bank
+- Commonwealth of Learning
+- Robi Axiata Limited
+- Polar Ice Cream Limited etc.
+Each project presented unique challenges across different domains.

+I've also shared my expertise as an educator, creating courses on Educative.io focused on Web Development and Blockchain.

 ### **Tech Stack:**
 - Web Development: JavaScript, TypeScript, Angular, React, Vue, Next.js, Node.js, PHP, Laravel, WordPress, MySQL, MongoDB